yukisan/template-sfdc2sfdc-account-broadcast/README.md

 The second one we'll call it **poll** flow.
 This one contains the Poll endpoint that will periodically query Salesforce for updated/created Accounts that meet the defined criteria in the query, and then executing the batch job process.

-The property **trigger.policy** is the one in charge of defining from which endpoint the Template will recieve the data.
+The property **trigger.policy** is the one in charge of defining from which endpoint the Template will receive the data.
 The property can only assume one of two values `push` or `poll` any other value will result in the Template ignoring all messages.